AI in Business —Digital Strategy 101

 Moreover, the efficiency gains provided by AI can be reinvested back into the business, fueling further innovation and growth.
 This reinvestment cycle creates a flywheel effect, where each improvement opens up more opportunities and expands the overall market size beyond the original TAM estimates.

-As AI models become commoditized, their output is nearly interchangeable, bringing the true competitive advantage to the software and business logic built on top of them.
+As AI models become more widely available, outputs for some tasks may converge, shifting more competitive advantage to the software, integrations, and business logic built on top of them.
 Even slight differences in how companies integrate AI can lead to significant competitive advantages, prompting enterprises to invest in comprehensive, AI-driven solutions.
 These investments generate new revenue streams from improved productivity and the creation of entirely new business models.

 AI in Business with Krasamo